DigitalNomad1001/Item_Catalog_Application/README.md

 * Run your application within the VM (python /vagrant/catalog/application.py)
 * Access and test your application by visiting http://localhost:8000 locally

-* Install Python
 * Clone this repository
-* Example database: python examplecatalog.py.
+* Sample crypto database: python examplecatalog.py.
 * Run the program: python application.py.
 * Open the application in your browser: http://localhost:8000

 Different views were deveolped according to the provided guide: